wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

 * https://mrsauravsahu.medium.com/custom-vscode-profiles-migrating-settings-and-extensions-14a5f8f4da35
    VSCode Profiles

+* <a target="_blank" href="https://datadrenaline.medium.com/build-your-own-sql-fiddle-with-docker-vscode-88dfa54105fe">Medium article</a> by Dmitriy S: <a target="_blank" href="https://www.youtube.com/watch?v=-MzhW1892fE">Query from inside VScode</a> AdventureWorks PostgreSQL 5432:5432 database <a target="_blank" href="https://youtu.be/Hhbiup59NYE">in Docker Compose</a> with <a target="_blank" href="https://www.youtube.com/watch?v=TGda9qn6XF8">with authentication</a>, using code from https://github.com/dsynkov/pg-sql-docker-fiddle

 ### Tutorials on VSCode

-Perhaps the most intensive tutorial is <a target="_blank" href="https://realpython.com/courses/python-development-visual-studio-code-setup-guide/">the Setup Guid from RealPython</a>
+An intensive tutorial is <a target="_blank" href="https://realpython.com/courses/python-development-visual-studio-code-setup-guide/">the Setup Guid from RealPython</a>

 <a target="_blank" href="http://michaelcrump.net/using-github-with-visualstudio-code/">Using GitHub, by Michael Crump</a>

 <a target="_blank" href="https://code.visualstudio.com/docs/editor/versioncontrol">Version Control in VS Code</a>

+<a target="_blank" href="https://fireship.io/courses/vscode-tricks/vscode-100-seconds/">$10</a> by Jeff Delaney on YouTube as Fireship.
+Website also has Firebase and Angular labs.

 <a target="_blank" href="https://www.youtube.com/watch?v=UcW1FHNvy8M">VIDEO: Supercharge Your JavaScript Debugging Workflow With VS Code</a>